ostis-apps/nika/docs/agents/addMessageToTheDialogAgent.md

-Is an agent that adds message to the dialog,.
+Is an agent that adds message to the dialog.

 **Action class:**